Table of Contents

 Google Cloud Run is a fully managed serverless platform that lets you run your containers without having to manage infrastructure.
 It supports a variety of languages and environments and is designed to scale up or down based on demand.

 • Google Cloud Run is priced based on the number of CPU and memory resources used, as well as network and additional services.
-There are charges for incoming and outgoing network traffic, and for additional services such as Stackdriver logging and monitoring.
+There are charges for incoming and outgoing network traffic and for additional services such as Stackdriver logging and monitoring.

 Google Cloud Run pricing is flexible and allows you to choose the best pricing model that suits your use case.
 You can choose to pay for each container instance or for a flat rate per GB-seconds of CPU and memory used.
 There are also free quotas available, so you can test and use the service without incurring any charges.